yo-yordanov/MP-SPDZ-FLAME/doc/index.rst

 ===================================

 MP-SPDZ is a framework for multi-party computation, a privacy-enhancing technology focused on input privacy.
+It uses protocols running between several entities to create a conceptual black box in which data can operated on privately.
+Such a black box could be created between banks or healthcare providers to jointly operate on privacy-sensitive data.
 Please see `this gentle introduction <https://eprint.iacr.org/2020/300>`_ for more information on multi-party computation.

 If you're new to MP-SPDZ, consider the following: